shagu/webls/README.md

 3. Drop the desired files and folders into `./content`
 4. [Generate an access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) for Travis
 5. Enable [Travis-CI](https://travis-ci.org) for your new repository
-6. Open the travis repository settings, and add a new Environment Variable:
+6. Open the travis repository settings, and add a new variable.

+*Environment Variable:*

     Name: GITHUB_TOKEN
     Value: «Your token»

 7. Add and commit a [.travis.yml](./.travis.yml) file to your repository:

+*.travis.yml:*

     language: generic